-3. 1986: Mary said, "I was unable to settle the account before the end of the month."
+, 1986: Mary said, "I was unable to settle the account before the end of the month."

 Begin: Mary said that

-4. 1987: "I am sorry I cannot continue doing this project as I am finding it difficult to
+4 1987: "I am sorry I cannot continue doing this project as I am finding it difficult to

 finish it on time", said the man to his wife

 Begin: The man said to his wife

-5. 1988: The headmaster said to him, "You have until Friday to pay the boarding
+, 5.
+1988: The headmaster said to him, "You have until Friday to pay the boarding

 fees or else you will have to leave school."

 Begin: The headmaster told him that

-6. 1990: "Why didn't you see me yesterday Mrs. Phiri?" asked the manager
+(1990: "Why didn't you see me yesterday Mrs. Phiri?" asked the manager

 Begin: The Manager asked Mrs. Phiri

-7. 1991: "I am a busy man" said the boss, "and I cannot go on advising you on the
+1991 : "I am a busy man" said the boss, "and I cannot go on advising you on the

 same issues."

 Begin: The boss told his assistant that

-8. 1992 : She promised that she would marry him the next day.
+6 1992 : She promised that she would marry him the next day.

 Use "" She promised

-9. 1993: "I am sorry" said Cheelo, "I can't speak more loudly than that."
+, 1993: "I am sorry" said Cheelo, "I can't speak more loudly than that."

 Begin: Cheelo apologized

-10 .
 1994: He asked when the patient would be discharged.
 (Change to direct

-speech)

-Ans:
+speech) Ans:

-11. .
-1995 : "I am going to punish all of you if you d on't do this homework", said the
+1995 : "I am going to punish all of you if you don't do this homework", said the

 teacher

 Begin: The teacher said that

-12 .1996: "I have never been tempted to steal", she said "because I am here to
+1996: "I have never been tempted to steal", she said "because I am here to

 work."

 Begin: She said that

-13 .1997: "We are so far behind that I don't think we will pass the examinations", said
+1997: "We are so far behind that I don't think we will pass the examinations", said

 Mary

 Begin: Mary said that

-14 .1988: He told Mary that Mulenga was back.
+1988: He told Mary that Mulenga was back.

 Use "" he said.

-15 .1999: The teacher asked Jack if Elizabeth was telling the truth.
+15. 1999: The teacher asked Jack if Elizabeth was telling the truth.

 Begin: Jack

-16 .2000: "I will have done this exercise by tomorrow sir", he told his teacher
+• 16.
+2000 : "I will have done this exercise by tomorrow sir", he told his teacher

 Begin: He told his teacher that

-17 .2001: "I'll have done this exercise by tomorrow sir," He told his teacher.
+• 17.
+2001 : "I'll have done this exercise by tomorrow sir," He told his teacher.

 Begin: He told his teacher that

-18 .2002: "I have broken my walking stick," complained the old man
+• 2002 : "I have broken my walking stick," complained the old man

 Begin: The old man complained that

-19 .
-2005 : "Pack your books and go home," said the teacher.
+• 2005: "Pack your books and go home," said the teacher.

 Begin: The teacher ordered that

-20 .
+4 20.
 2006 : "My daughter will join her brother in Kasama next year," he said

-Ве gin: He said that

-21 .
-20 07 : "How much did this dress cost you?
-Joseph asked Mary

-gin: Joseph asked Mary

-ı Now rewrite the following without changing the meaning

-1. For a man to have died like that is very unfortunate.

-Begin: The man

-2. He confessed because you made him.

-2 Begin: You

-ა.
-John was arrested because he insulted the police officer.
-Begin: Had

-1 When customers go far, she loses her temper.

-→.
-Begin: Until

-5 The school is visited regularly by a team of inspectors.

-Ο. Begin: A team

-6. Not only is the village headman a gifted hunter but also a strict ruler.

-Begin: Besides

-7. Nobody can deny that man is what he eats.

-Begin: It is believed

-8. I didn't think that you would betray me.

-Begin: Little

-9. The teacher performed congratulated the pupils for performing very well in the

-competition.

-4.0 Begin: Having

-10 There has seldom been such a rainy season.

-44 Begin: Seldom

-11 .
+21. 20 gin: He said that Now rowrite the following without changing the maching ľ Now rewrite the following without changing the meaning 1.
+For a man to have died like that is very unfortunate.
+Begin: The man ۷.
+He confessed because you made him.
+Begin: You 3 John was arrested because he insulted the police officer.
+0. Begin: Had 4.
+When customers go far, she loses her temper.
+Begin: Until 5.
+The school is visited regularly by a team of inspectors.
+Begin: A team 6.
+Not only is the village headman a gifted hunter but also a strict ruler.
+7 Begin: Besides 1.
+Nobody can deny that man is what he eats.
+Begin: It is believed 8.
+I didn't think that you would betray me. ٠.
+Begin: Little 9.
+The teacher performed congratulated the pupils for performing very well in the competition.
+Begin: Having 10 There has seldom been such a rainy season.
+4.4 Begin: Seldom 11.
 Sports day is over, and the pupils can now concentrate on studies.
-Begin: Now that

-12 Although Peter is rich, he does not spend enough money on his children's
+12 Begin: Now that Although Peter is rich, he does not spend enough money on his children's 12 education.
+Begin: Rich 13 I would not give this copy of the pamphlet to any other person.
+Begin: To 14 The further you go out in the lake, the deeper it gets.
+Begin: As 15 She does not know anything about motor mechanics.

-12 education.

-Begin: Rich

-13 .I would not give this copy of the pamphlet to any other person.

-Begin: To

-14 The further you go out in the lake, the deeper it gets.

-Begin: As

-15 .
-She does not know anything about motor mechanics.

 Begin: She